You already know Airbnb can help you rent a charming Parisian pied-a-tierre. But how about a beer-soaked Philadelphia frat house?

 Of course, with student debt levels climbing ever higher—the average now is close to $30,000—it's (almost) hard to blame the enterprising kids.

 One plus: Unlike some Airbnb hosts, these subletters don't seem particularly fussy about how their guests behave.
-As the ad for the Philadelphia frat house noted: "its a fraternity house just dont destroy the place and you can act how you want."
+As the ad for the Philadelphia frat house noted: "."